There’s nothing today’s business traveller cannot do in mid-air, and connectivity will ony get better as satellite coverage improves

 “Passengers flying on business aircraft expect to be able to make a call, access their email, surf the internet and more while they’re in flight,” says Jason Natwick, director of product line management at Satcom Direct, the Florida-based satellite voice, fax, datalink and internet communications solutions provider.
 “Recent advances in technology have made these capabilities more accessible, whether you operate or fly on a Gulfstream or a Cessna Citation.

 “Ultimately, the determination of which system to install comes down to the mission of the aircraft, the passengers that are on board, the type of connectivity needed and where the aircraft is expected to fly.”

-Andy Beers, director of aeronautical sales for the Americas at satcom equipment manufacturer Thrane & Thrane, agrees: “How good your connectivity is – not how your cabin looks – now determines how many planes you sell.”
+Andy Beers, director of aeronautical sales for the Americas at satcom equipment manufacturer Thrane & Thrane, agrees: “How good your connectivity is now determines how many planes you sell, not how your cabin looks.”

 A series of type approvals from Inmarsat has meant that new Thrane & Thrane customers have several more antenna options available.
 Aircraft operators who already have the appropriate antennas can upgrade to SwiftBroadband more easily via their existing installation.

 The company’s broadband solutions range from the recently introduced entry-level Aviator 200 for light jets, which has greatly reduced the cost of previous high-gain antennas, to the Aviator 700, which offers the ability to access a true IP-based network in flight facilitating global voice and data calls, email, fax and internet browsing.
 Thrane & Thrane supplies its own Wi-Fi, VoIP-based handset (voice over internet protocol) with noise-cancelling system.